bbauska/W3Cx-5of5/README.md

 So "window.onload = init;"...
 You saw that many times now.
-From then, we use the Howl library like this. "new Howl": you indicate the URL of your audio file and you\'ve got a callback.
+From then, we use the Howl library like this. "new Howl": you indicate the URL of your audio file and you&apos;ve got a callback.
 A callback is a function that will be executed when the sound has been loaded and decoded.
 What we do here, is that, by declaring "sound=new Howl", we ask the Howl library to load and decode the sound.
 Then, it tells us when the sound is ready to be used and in that case, we enable the button that is greyed and not clickable by default.

-\<video transcript above for 3.5.2\>
+&lt;video transcript above for 3.5.2&gt;

 Howler.js for using sound samples in memory.